aankitkumargupta/ML-project/README.md

-# Transfer Learning for Image Classifier
+# Transfer Learning for Image Classification
 # Overview:
 This repository contains the code and resources for building a machine learning classifier that distinguishes between images of ants and bees.
 The project utilizes a dataset consisting of 403 images, with features extracted using the ResNet-18 convolutional neural network.